Overview

 End-of-Program Student Learning Outcomes

-Graduates of RVCC’s Associate in Science in Nursing Program will be able to possess competence in the following End-of-Program Outcomes:
+Graduates of the RVCC Associate in Science in Nursing Program will be proficient in the following End-of-Program Student Learning Outcomes:

 Use self-reflection for continuous improvement in professional actions, behaviors, and clinical practice.